-In my professional opinion, based on what I observed, the heist of WM was a combination of premeditated destruction by certain institutions, incompetence by CEO Kerry Killinger, the SEC, and OTS, and theft by JPM compliments, of tax dollars arranged by Shelia Bair of the FDIC, under the orders by the U.S. Treasury and Federal Reserve.
+In my professional opinion, based on what I observed, the heist of WM was a combination of premeditated destruction by certain institutions, incompetence by CEO Kerry Killinger, the SEC, and OTS, and theft by JPM compliments, of tax dollars arranged by the U.S. Treasury and the FDIC.
 Finally, to top it off, a significant amount of insider trading appears evident.

 Failure to include WM on the naked short list allowed banks and hedge funds to short it down to the ground.
 This caused customers to be concerned who then withdrew deposits.
 This triggered liquidity concerns by the thrift regulator (OTS), which seized the deposits after stating WM was insolvent.
 The OTS handed the deposits and assets of WM over to the FDIC which brokered the deal with JPM via the OCC.
 Yet, I have still not seen any proof of insolvency.
 Just because the OTS claimed WM was insolvent does not mean that it was.
 At the very least, shareholders must see evidence of this.
 The entire sequence of events appears to be illegal in my unqualified opinion.
 This is a matter for the chief counsel at the SEC to investigate.
-The largest bank failure in U.S. history has been funded by taxpayers in an illegal scheme orchestrated by the U.S. Treasury and Federal Reserve and executed by the FDIC.
-Another motive for this action by the FDIC to protect its dwindling reserves.
+The largest bank failure in U.S. history has been funded by taxpayers in an orchestrated scheme by the FDIC.
+Why would the FDIC do this?
+Perhaps to protect its dwindling reserves.